 Most real estate agreements require that a house is in the same condition as when the buyer viewed it when they take possession, so if an appliance or mechanical system breaks down after you’ve signed a purchase agreement, you’ll have to repair or replace it.
-A home warranty can help you safeguard against that unexpected expense.
+A home warranty, sometimes referred to as home repair insurance, can help you safeguard against that unexpected expense.

 With a policy in place, instead of panicking, you can simply call your provider.
 Plus, home warranties can be used as marketing incentives to attract buyers and provide a little extra peace of mind.

 We’ve consulted Cindi Blackwood, a top real estate agent who works with over 65% more single-family homes than the average agent in Little Rock, Arkansas, to bring you 10 key insights sellers should know about home warranties.
 Let’s get started.

 1. A home warranty isn’t the same as homeowners insurance.